11 May 2022

 “These lawsuits make it very difficult for leaders in Poland to ignore the serious effects of climate change in their country.
 The Polish Government must guarantee people the right to a healthy environment and the right to live in a safe and stable climate – it has a legal duty under its civil code and under human rights law to do so.”

-The legal challenges will make the case that everyone has the right to live in a healthy environment including a safe and stable climate and this right is under threat due to the Polish government’s lack of action to reduce emissions.
+The legal challenges make the case that everyone has the right to live in a healthy environment including a safe and stable climate and this right is under threat due to the Polish government’s lack of action to reduce emissions.

 Photo credits: Grzegorz Wełnicki/ RATS Agency